pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 ## List channels in a channel group

-##### Requires Stream Controller add-on
+Requires Stream Controller add-on
-Enable the Stream Controller add-on for your key in the Admin Portal.
-See support docs for enabling add-ons.
+- Enable the Stream Controller add-on for your key in the Admin Portal.

-Lists all channels in a channel group.
+This function lists all channels in a channel group.

 ### Method(s)